Mila Kunis Is Not Qutting Acting To Have Another Child [Debunked]

 Their “source” goes on to say that Kutcher is happy about Mila’s decision to quit her career because it allows him the freedom to pursue his career goals and projects while his wife takes care of the kids at home.

-But as Gossip Cop points out Mila has previously said that she and Ashton don’t want to have another child.
+But as Gossip Cop points out, Mila has previously said that she and Ashton don’t want to have another child.

 In 2017, she told Entertainment Tonight that she and her husband were “good on two” when it comes to children.